Scalable Spin Qubit Architecture with Donor-Cluster Arrays in Silicon: Discussion

-The features of cluster spin qubits can be applied to optimize implementation of surface codes.
-For instance, when implementing surface codes, each cluster serves as a reconfigurable module.
-As illustrated in Fig.~\ref{fig:QEC}, a 4P-cluster can be arranged into various configurations, including horizontal chain, vertical chain, square lattice, and other topological arrangements.
+The cluster-based architecture offers distinct advantages for QEC, thanks to its local all-to-all connectivity and capacity for low-overhead multi-qubit gates.
+These features enable the optimized implementation of QEC codes, such as the surface code, with each cluster serving as a reconfigurable module.
+As illustrated in Fig.~\ref{fig:QEC}(a), a 4P-cluster can be arranged into various configurations, including horizontal chain, vertical chain, square lattice, and other topological arrangements.
 This characteristic not only ensures the flexible implementation of topological codes but also enables the construction of topological codes with higher effective dimensions than those of the physical architecture.
-For example, as shown in Fig.~\ref{fig:QEC}(b), a 1D cluster chain can be projected to form a 2D [[12,2,3]] XZZX toric code~\cite{Roffe2023}, an error-correcting code specifically designed for biased noise.
-While the cluster architecture only permits limited expansion along one additional physical dimension, this constraint naturally aligns with the requirements of bias-tailored codes.
-Notably, silicon-based spin qubit systems inherently exhibit such noise bias characteristics, with the qubit relaxation time significantly longer the dephasing time.
+For example, in Fig.~\ref{fig:QEC}(b), a 1D cluster chain can be used to form a 2D [[12,2,3]] XZZX surface code~\cite{Roffe2023}, an error-correcting code specifically designed for biased noise.
+Notably, silicon-based spin qubit systems inherently exhibit such noise bias characteristics, with the qubit relaxation time significantly longer than the dephasing time~\cite{Pla2013,Muhonen2014,Tenberg2019,Thorvaldson2024, ZhangCH2025}.
 With such highly biased noise, the fidelity threshold for fault tolerance can be significantly lowered~\cite{ataides2021}.
-However, the practical performance of the XZZX code applied in the cluster-based scheme depends on the specific device.
-Further detailed QEC scheme and evaluation of error correction performance are subjects for future research.
+The practical performance of the XZZX code in the case of the donor-cluster-based system depends on the specific device.
+Further detailed QEC scheme and evaluation of error correction performance are subject to future study.